krozlink/oddzy/README.md

 ## Metrics
 The microservices use Prometheus, StatsD and Grafana for tracking metrics.
 These are deployed to their own containers on ECS.
 All services have their timings and success/failure tracked as well as a few other miscellaneous metrics like the frequency that races are scraped.
-Granfana can be externally via http://internal.example.com/grafana although this is password protected.
+Grafana can be externally via http://internal.example.com/grafana although this is password protected.

 <a href="https://raw.githubusercontent.com/krozlink/oddzy/master/docs/grafana.png"><img src="https://raw.githubusercontent.com/krozlink/oddzy/master/docs/grafana.png" width="400"></a>